torvalds/linux/Documentation/virt/kvm/x86/nested-vmx.rst

 Running nested VMX
 ------------------

-The nested VMX feature is enabled by default since Linux kernel v4.20.
-For older Linux kernel, it can be enabled by giving the "nested=1" option to the kvm-intel module.
+The nested VMX feature is enabled by default since GNU/Linux kernel v4.20.
+For older GNU/Linux kernel, it can be enabled by giving the "nested=1" option to the kvm-intel module.